nguyenhaiquoc/daily-salary/README.md

 * AuditLog: Used to track whether an account has been processed on a given day.
 The primary purpose is to prevent multiple updates to the account balance within a single day, which is unacceptable in the financial domain.
 * All updates to the `Account` (specifically the `balance`) will be implemented within a transaction.
 An insert into the `AuditLog` will also occur to ensure consistency.
 The isolation level will be set to `RepeatableRead` to avoid the lost update phenomenon in case other processes attempt to update the same account record.
 * The codebase uses Decimal (via Decimal.js) to avoid floating-point rounding errors.
+* For monthly type, I just use simple formula: daily/rate = salary/number_days_in_month (31 for Jan, 28 for Feb ..).
+However, if the business requires calculating the daily rate based on working days only (excluding weekends and holidays), we might need to update the formula accordingly.
 * The flow: query all account and salary information data ==> process them one by one ==> update.

 ### Some possible improvement.